-A decade-long study of the iconic fish has found male whale sharks grow quickly, before plateauing at an average adult length of about eight or nine meters.
-Female whale sharks grow more slowly but eventually overtake the males, reaching an average adult length of about 14 meters.
+A decade-long study of the iconic fish has found male whale sharks grow quickly, before plateauing at an average adult length of about eight or nine meters (26 to 30 feet).
+Female whale sharks grow more slowly but eventually overtake the males, reaching an average adult length of about 14 meters (46 feet).

-Australian Institute of Marine Science fish biologist Dr. Mark Meekan, who led the research, said whale sharks have been reported up to 18 meters long.
+Australian Institute of Marine Science fish biologist Dr. Mark Meekan, who led the research, said whale sharks have been reported up to 18 meters (59 feet) long.

 “That’s absolutely huge — about the size of a bendy bus on a city street,” he said.
 “But even though they’re big, they’re growing very, very slowly.
-It’s only about 20cm or 30cm a year.”
+It’s only about 20cm or 30cm (8 or 12in) a year.”

 Dr. Mark Meekan, corresponding author, speaks about his research on whale sharks.
 Credit: AIMS

 In conducting the research, scientists visited Western Australia’s Ningaloo Reef for 11 seasons between 2009 and 2019.
 They tracked 54 whale sharks as they grew — a feat made possible by a unique ‘fingerprint’ of spots on each whale shark that can be used to identify individual fish.